bysnupy/memos/OpenStack/OpenStack__ocata_poc_part1.md

-## PoC environment construction tutorial
+## PoC environment construction tutorial part1

 ### Introduction
 It is the tutorial about installing openstack for PoC environment.
+The part1 is describing mainly controller and compute nodes installation.

 ### 1. Environment information
 :star: The nodes are virtual machines based on KVM.